shibware/gtext3/README.md

 }
 ```

-Also, there is one example project in example folder.
+Demo app can be found in the [`example/`](https://github.com/senpaiburado/gtext/tree/main/example) folder.

 ## Additional information